edgedb/easy-edgedb/README.md

 } FILTER .name IN {'John Seward', 'Quincey Morris', 'Arthur Holmwood'};
 ```

-And we see them all connected to Lucy now:
+And as we hoped, they are all connected to Lucy now.

 ```
   Object {